LoGreHub/gettingandcleaningdata/README.md

 **1 - Reading and merging data**

   a.
-Reads data for train set (subject,x,y) and binds it by columns
+Reads data for train set (subject,x,y) and binds it by columns.
   b.
-Repeats step "a" for test set
+Repeats step "a" for test set.
   c.
-Merges data from train and test set binding them by row
+Merges data from train and test set binding them by row.

 **2 - Labeling and subsetting**